 Scans, blood tests and internal examinations are not a conclusive way to diagnose endometriosis and a normal scan, blood test and internal examination does not mean that you do not have endometriosis.

 Because endometriosis manifests itself in a variety of ways and shares symptoms with other conditions, diagnosis can be difficult and often delayed.
-Recent research shows that there is now an average of 7.5 years between women first seeing a doctor about their symptoms and receiving a firm diagnosis.
+Recent research shows that there is now an average of 8 years and 10 months between someone first seeing a doctor about their symptoms and receiving a firm diagnosis.

 For more information download our fact sheets